Frequently Asked Questions

 Do you have field trips?

 Each class goes on at least two field trips throughout the year to places like Ft.
-McHenry, Gettysburg, Harper's Ferry, the National Aquarium in Baltimore and Washington, D.C.
+McHenry, Gettysburg, Harper's Ferry, the National Aquarium in Baltimore, Kennedy Center in Washington, D.C, and Cairo, Egypt.

 What about your sports program?